-ECweb is the built- in webserver of the ECpvh.
-All configuration and real time monitoring of the ECpvh is done via ECweb.
+ECweb is the built- in webserver of the ECpv2.
+All configuration and real time monitoring of the ECpv2 is done via ECweb.
 Connection to ECweb is done with a standard web browser

 Using a laptop/PC and Internet Explorer browser running on Java is the best option for connecting to ECweb.
 Other browsers and mobile devices can be used as well.
-In this case FireFox browser is recommended.